Areas of Giving

 Riverwood Reads

-Riverwood Reads is a fun way for our providers to use a book during well-child exams to examine a child’s motor skills and other developmental milestones.
+Riverwood Reads is a fun way for our providers to hand out a book during well-child exams.
+These books are used to examine a child’s motor skills and developmental milestones, help educate the child and parent on important health topics, and engage the parents in reading to their child.